Syria: Kurdish forces pull out of besieged town | DW | 20.10.2019

 The withdrawal still leaves in doubt the longer-term sustainability of the US-Turkey negotiated 120-hour pause in fighting.

 Turkey wants to create a 32-kilometer (20 mile) deep "safe zone" along a 420-kilometer stretch of its border to remove what it says are Kurdish "terrorists" and relocate Arab Syrian refugees into area.
-Syrian Kurdish YPG, which has links to Kurdish insurgents in Turkey, is the main component of the SDF.
+The Syrian Kurdish People's Protection Units, or YPG, which has links to Kurdish insurgents in Turkey, is a main component of the SDF.

 The Syrian Kurds say they are committed to the US-mediated agreement, but plan to only withdraw from a 120-kilometer section of the border between Ras al-Ayn and Tel Abyad to the west, which has an Arab majority.
 The Kurdish pull out has so far not extended beyond Ras al-Ayn.

-Turkish President Recep Tayyip Erdogan on Sunday repeated threats to continue military operations if all 13 points of the deal agreed with the US were not implemented.
+Earlier Sunday, Turkish President Recep Tayyip Erdogan repeated threats to continue military operations if all 13 points of the deal agreed with the US were not implemented.

-However, Turkey's plans in northeast Syria were complicated when with Russian mediation the SDF invited the Syrian army and Russian troops into several areas under its control, establishing political and military tripwires that will complicate Ankara's next moves.
+However, Turkey's plans in northeast Syria were complicated when, with Russian mediation, the SDF invited the Syrian army and Russian troops into several areas under its control.

-US President Donald Trump decision to withdraw of US troops from northern Syria leaves Washington with little influence on the ground to direct events, effectively giving Russia power to enter the vacuum.
-The move was widely viewed as giving a green light for a Turkish attack on SDF forces that the US had allied with to defeat the "Islamic State."
+US President Donald Trump's decision to withdraw troops from northern Syria leaves Washington with little influence on the ground to direct events, effectively giving Russia power to enter the vacuum.
+The US move was widely viewed as giving a green light for a Turkish attack on SDF forces that the US had allied with to defeat the "Islamic State."

-The issue of the YPG's withdrawal from the cities of Manbij and Kobane, two areas were Russian and Syrian forces entered, would be discussed by Erdogan and Putin, Turkish Foreign Minister Mevlut Cavusoglu said on Sunday.
+The issue of the YPG's withdrawal from the cities of Manbij and Kobani, two areas where Russian and Syrian forces have entered, is set to be discussed by Erdogan and Putin, Turkish Foreign Minister Mevlut Cavusoglu said Sunday.

 cw/cmk (AFP, AP, dpa, Reuters)